rachidcalazans/chid/README.md

 #### Advance configuration

-Is possible you can customize some options with each Application when will open
+Is possible you can customize some options with each Application when will open it

  - Open the Terminal in a specific folder
  - Open a Safari with a specific URL